 Specialist mental health backup

-For employees with mental health-related conditions requiring specialist opinion, Grespi’s GP can arrange a consultation with one of our consultant psychiatrists without the need for onward referral.
+About 50 per cent of occupational health difficulties are related to mental health problems.
+For employees requiring a specialist with occupational mental health opinion, Grespi’s GP can arrange a consultation with one of our consultant psychiatrists without the need for onward referral.

 Mental Health Responder Plus (MHR+) training